jayde-medder/jayde-medder/README.md

 - 📫 How to reach me: https://www.linkedin.com/in/jayde-medder/

 #### Re:Gear
-I'm currently working on the inventory management system for Re:Gear Hardware Library Ōtepoti, which is a repo you won't see displayed here...
-For now!
+I'm currently working on the inventory management system for Re:Gear Hardware Library Ōtepoti.
 With funding from the Dunedin waste minimalisation fund we are working to achieve a website where the public can request to borrow/claim repurposed hardware, music gear & parts.
 More about Re:Gear Hardware Library here:

 - https://www.instagram.com/regear_library/?hl=bg
 - https://www.linkedin.com/company/regear-hardware-library/